-Notes:

-SNR: Signal to Noise Ratio

-SS: Signal Strength

-SV: Space Vehicle

-DOP: Dilution of Position

-PR: Pseudo Range

 Power Supplies

 The power used to drive the AtoN may come from many different sources dependent on the station location, energy requirements and the availability of services.
 A mainland base station will normally have an AC mains supply available, but will usually back this up with a battery system and possibly a diesel generator.

-A remotely located or off shore station however is unlikely to have an AC mains supply and may derive its power from a diesel generator or a renewable energy source such as solar, wind or wave, or a combination of the above sources working in a hybrid system.
+A remotely located or off shore station however is unlikely to have an AC mains supply and may derive its power from a diesel generator or a renewable energy source such as solar, wind or wave, or a combination of sources working in a hybrid system.
 The energy from these devices can be stored using batteries.

 Various combinations of power sources are used and three examples of typical system configurations are described below: